 Psychotherapy and Somatic Experiencing

-I am a Somatic Experiencing Practitioner (SEP).
+I am a Somatic Experiencing Practitioner (SEP) as well as a NARM (NeuroAffective Relational Model) therapist.
 I also hold a PsyD in Clinical Psychology.
 I am a licensed psychologist in Maryland.
 I have been in practice since 1993.

 SE may offer you many benefits such as an increase in your ability to self-soothe and feel empowered.
 However, there may also be risks as with any treatment that focuses on healing trauma.
 Although SE is designed to help you resource and work with manageable amounts of discomfort, you may experience challenging feelings, images, or thoughts.
 Furthermore, as with any stress reduction treatment, there can be no guarantee that you will reach your goals.
 That said, many people report that SE has helped them tremendously and has created positive change in their lives.
 Learning how to reorganize “body memory” is often a vital to learning how to relax and calm your nervous system.